anbox-cloud/discourse-docs/customizing.md

 ## What You Will Need

 The rest of this page assumes you already have Juju installed and have added credentials for a cloud and bootstrapped a controller.
-If you still need to do this, please take a look at the [quickstart instructions](https://discourse.ubuntu.com/t/installation-quickstart/17744), or, for custom clouds (OpenStack, MAAS), please consult the [Juju documentation](https://jaas.ai/docs).
+If you still need to do this, please take a look at the [Deploy Anbox Cloud with Juju](https://discourse.ubuntu.com/t/installation-quickstart/17744), or, for custom clouds (OpenStack, MAAS), please consult the [Juju documentation](https://jaas.ai/docs).
 In case that you want to deploy on bare metal, please have a look below.

 Before you start, please make sure you read about the [requirements](https://discourse.ubuntu.com/t/installation-requirements/17734) Anbox Cloud has.

+<a name="available-juju-bundles"></a>
 ## Available Juju Bundles

 To deploy Anbox Cloud, two different Juju bundles exist: